 As a 2006 review of tobacco’s effects on skin found, the chemicals contained in cigarettes reduce blood flow and oxygen circulation to the skin.
 This causes the deterioration of collagen and elastin, which give skin its supportive structure.
 Result: loads of fine wrinkles, as well as stretch marks and dry skin.
 No number of oxygen facials or Botox treatments will be able to restore your youthful glow.

 Research from the Archives of Dermatology found that smokers are much likelier to suffer from thinning of the hair and, in the long term, even hair loss.
-This is due to the fact that smoking damages hair follicles, disrupts hormone production in the scalp and as with skin, interrupts normal blood flow to the scalp.
+This is due to the fact that smoking damages hair follicles, and disrupts hormone production in the scalp.
+As with your skin, smoking interrupts normal blood flow to the scalp.
 Essentially, you’re starving your hair of the nutrients that would normally be delivered through good circulation.
 Oh, and in case you’re unaware: non-smokers think your hair stinks, too.